-Following 9% revenue growth in 2015, CentrePort Limited is forecasting annual revenue growth averaging close 9.5%% p.a. in the forecast years 2016-18 from Port Operations.
-This is from continuing growth in log exports and containers trade through the Port supported by stable trade across the rest of its diverse portfolio.
+Following 9% revenue growth in 2015, CentrePort Limited is forecasting annual revenue growth averaging close 9.5% p.a. in the forecast years 2017-19 from Port Operations.
+This is from continuing growth in log exports and containers trade through the Port and supported by stable trade across the rest of its diverse portfolio.

-Property revenues are forecast to grow at 2.5% p.a. during this period.
+Property revenues are forecast to grow at 12% p.a. during this period from increased rental income in the Harbour Quays precinct.

-CentrePort's consolidated underlying net profit after tax ('NPAT') (excluding the after tax effect of earthquake related items and fair value adjustments on financial instruments and investment properties) is forecast to grow an average of \$1.1m per annum from \$12.5m in 2015 to \$15.8m in 2018.
+CentrePort's consolidated underlying net profit after tax ('NPAT') (excluding the after tax effect of earthquake related items and fair value adjustments on financial instruments and investment properties) is forecast to grow an average of \$1.1m per annum from \$13.7m in 2016 to \$16.7m in 2019.

-The 2016-18 forecasts have provided for an indicative dividend calculated at 45% of underlying NPAT.
+The 2017-19 forecasts have provided for an indicative dividend calculated at 45% of underlying NPAT.
 In declaring the dividend to be paid each year, the Directors will take into account the financial health of the business and will consider the company's gearing and compliance with banking covenants.